Sarah Duffy

 Hello!
 I am a PhD candidate in Economics at Oxford.
 I study the macroeconomic and financial effects of climate change and climate policy.
 My research combines structural models from international economics and finance with empirical evidence, utilising text based and machine learning methods.
+Previously, I was a PhD intern at the Bank of England.

 Research Papers